 - Multi-day stopover trip in Hong Kong, China

 - Volunteer opportunities at a local government neighborhood grade school and other local charitable organizations

-All students have the ability to travel during two 10-day independent travel periods.
-The first extended travel period begins prior to the start of the fall semester in August and the second follows final exams at the end of the semester in December.
+All students have the ability to travel during two 7-day independent travel periods.
+The first extended travel period begins prior to the start of the fall semester in August and the second follows the trek in Mid-October.